-Lincoln’s Birthday, also known as Abraham Lincoln’s Birthday, Abraham Lincoln Day or Lincoln Day, is celebrated annually on February 12, the date of President Lincoln’s birth, in 1809.
-It is a legal holiday in some states, namely Illinois, Kentucky, Connecticut, Missouri, New York, Ohio, California and Indiana.
+Lincoln’s Birthday, also known as Abraham Lincoln’s Birthday, Abraham Lincoln Day, or Lincoln Day, is celebrated annually on February 12.
+He was born on this date in 1809.
+It is a legal holiday in some states, namely Illinois, Kentucky, Connecticut, Missouri, New York, Ohio, California, and Indiana.

 Other states celebrate Abraham Lincoln’s birth on Presidents’ Day, also known as Washington’s Day.